MixinNetwork/mvm.dev/src/registry/encoding.md

 ## 总结

-MVM accomplish the most work for encoding，developers only need to focus on the generation of `memo`.
+MVM accomplish the most work for encoding, developers only need to focus on the generation of `memo`.
 We will introduce how to call contract function in next chapter.